snakey1980/githubpages/content/posts/ghost.md

 ---
 Here's a program that helps (you cheat) at [Ghost](https://en.wikipedia.org/wiki/Ghost_(game)).
 I must look into Lexicant some time too.

+UPDATE: this may not be ideal.
+I just had it play itself with some strange results.
+I will look into it and may revise it.

     fun main(args: Array<String>) {
         repl()
     }